psyrun/Advance.Penetration.Testing/APT.md

 # <a name="2.0"></a>2.
 Recon, footprinting  and information gathering
 ## <a name="2.1"></a>2.1 Goal
 * Discover the technical environment of the victim.
-* Gather useful non or semi technical background information to be used later to refine attacks
+* Gather useful non or semi technical background information to be used later to refine attacks.
-* Published and open information
+* Published and open information.

 ## <a name="2.2"></a>2.2 Information gathering
-* Assets
+* Assets.
-* Locations/networks
+* Locations/networks.
-* Services
+* Services.
-* Client and server applications
+* Client and server applications.
-* Technical detail regarding the infrastructure
+* Technical detail regarding the infrastructure.
-	* OS
+	* OS.
-	* IP addressing
+	* IP addressing.
-	* Internal, External, DMZ
+	* Internal, External, DMZ.
-	* DNS-StuffMail servers
+	* DNS-StuffMail servers.

 ## <a name="2.3"></a>2.3 Target Discover
-* Steps taken to uncover the target information
+* Steps taken to uncover the target information:
-	* Gather initial target information
+	* Gather initial target information.
-	* Locate the network IP range
+	* Locate the network IP range.
-	* Locate live machines
+	* Locate live machines.
-	* Discover open ports/access points
+	* Discover open ports/access points.
-	* Services version and ports
+	* Services version and ports.
-	* Map the network
+	* Map the network.

 	* Registrars
 		* ARIN
 		* RIPENIC
 		* APNIC
 		* LACNIC
 		* AFRNIC

+	* Domain information
 		* whois.com
-	* Domain information
-	* Regitery contact
+	* Registry contact
 	* nslookup

 	* `$nslookup`